Edit videos with OpenClaw

 npm install -g openclaw@latest

-Then run openclaw onboard --install-daemon to set up the gateway and connect your first chat channel.
+Run openclaw onboard --install-daemon once to set up the gateway and connect your first chat channel.
 Verify with openclaw --version.

 2